Measures of Fit and Hypothesis Tests of Regression Coefficients

 $$ \frac{MSR}{MSE}\sim F_{1,n-2} $$

 Note that the F-test regression analysis is a one-side test, with the rejection region on the right side.
-This is due to the fact that the objective is to test whether the variation in Y explained (the numerator) is larger than the variation in Y unexplained (the denominator).
+This is because the objective is to test whether the variation in Y explained (the numerator) is larger than the variation in Y unexplained (the denominator).

 Interpretation of F-test Statistic